alphaeron/congen/README.md

 ## Components

 - **backend/**: Contains the Spring Boot API, business logic, database migrations, and backend documentation.
 See [backend/README.md](backend/README.md) for full backend details, setup, and API documentation.
-- **frontend/**: (To be implemented) Contains the Node.js/TypeScript frontend application.
-Place your frontend code and documentation here.
+- **frontend/**: Contains the React/TypeScript frontend application with Material-UI components, authentication, and dashboard functionality.
 - **k8s/**: Shared Kubernetes manifests and overlays for deploying the backend (and eventually frontend) to local, staging, or production environments.

 ## Quick Start